AWinterman/awinterman.github.com/_posts/2012-5-27-50-Shades-of-Conversation.md

 ---
 layout: post
-title: But is it Progress?
+title: But is it Progressive?
 subtitle: <em>Fifty Shades of Grey</em> by E.L.
 James.
 ---